DavidMWeaver4/Davids_Workout_App/README.md

 ### Submit a pull request

-If you'd like to contribute, please fork the repository and open a pull request to the `main` branch.
+If you'd like to contribute, please fork the repository and open a pull request.